VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 ### 3.1.
 Explicable reasoning
 **Through rule-lists, which I will argue are transparent reasons, COMPAS may be made transparent without losing accuracy.**

-As mentioned earlier, one approach to making COMPAS explicable is to make its reasoning explicable.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal and deductive explanation.
 Let's see an example rule list below:

 ```python
 if (age = 18 − 20) and (sex = male) then predict yes